Claim: A miraculous car that gets 200 miles to the gallon is sold by mistake then reclaimed by the factory and is never seen again.

 fluctuate, our dependence on fossil fuels is driven home time and again.
 Who wouldn't long for a miracle of engineering that would free us from the tyranny of the gas pump?
 And thus the groundwork for belief is laid.

 As sometimes happens in the world of urban legends, desire for something to be true transforms a rumor into certainty that this very thing is fact.
-Over the years, our legend about a
+Over the years, our legend about a 200 mpg car has bobbed to the surface in community after community, been debunked in numerous respected publications, and bobbed right back up in the wake of those debunkings.
+The need to believe in this wondrous technology and the evil car manufacturers who are deliberately withholding it from the market appears too strong to combat.

-A bit of rational thought should be all that’s needed to lay this legend to rest.
+A bit of rational thought should be all that's needed to lay this legend to rest.
 Why would the car manufacturers at all care about keeping such a technological advance away from consumers?
-Unlike the petroleum companies, they’ve no vested interest in how much fuel a car uses.
-An automaker’s self interest is best served by getting the newest irresistible technology to the consumer before his competitors do.
-If any one of them possessed the secret of the
+Unlike the petroleum companies, they've no vested interest in how much fuel a car uses.
+An automaker's self interest is best served by getting the newest irresistible technology to the consumer before his competitors do.
+If any one of them possessed the secret of the 200 mpg car, he'd have rushed it into production, hoping to beat his competitors to the punch.

 Those who are tempted to believe the Evil Government is responsible for keeping this miracle out of our hands should reflect for a moment on the current state of world politics.
 The government of the United States would like nothing better than to throw off the yoke of dependence upon foreign oil.
 A miraculous carburetor would grant that freedom, allowing Americans to continue to enjoy current levels of use without the need to go hat in hand to OPEC or even those dastardly Canadians.
 The domestic supply would be more than enough.